MCRCHoward/MCRC/how-it-works/Pipeline/Phase-1/Phase1Detailed.md

 - `npm run deploy` → chains `lint → test → build → firebase deploy --only functions`

 Every Gen 2 deploy now fails fast if the TypeScript layer regresses, keeping Cloud Functions aligned with the monorepo’s stricter standards.

+---

+## 9. Task Board & Dashboard Iteration

+- **New `/dashboard/tasks` route** fetches pending + recently completed tasks server-side, then renders a client-side board with search, service area/type/priority filters, inline priority editing, and “mark done” actions.
+- **Filters are URL-aware** via `nuqs`, so ICs can share deep links such as `/dashboard/tasks?service=mediation&priority=high`.
+Search text syncs (debounced) to `?q=`, dropdowns to `?service`, `?type`, `?priority`, and the sort control to `?sort`.
+- **Sorting presets** keep the list actionable: we default to “Due date (soonest)” and let ICs toggle “Priority (High → Low)” or “Recently assigned”.
+Additional toggles (e.g., due-date ranges) can piggyback off the same query-state plumbing if staff requests it.
+- **Dashboard stats cards** now highlight intake health: “My Pending Tasks” (staff-only), “New Inquiries (7d)”, and “Intakes Scheduled (7d)” — all backed by Firestore snapshots so Phase 1 data surfaces immediately when staff lands on `/dashboard`.